sandboxie-plus/sandboxie-docs/Content/SystemEventLog.md

 # System Event Log

-The system event log is a Windows component that collects informational and error messages issued by Windows itself and other third-party software.
+The System Event Log is a Windows component that collects informational and error messages issued by Windows itself and other third-party software.
 Sandboxie issues some messages to the System Event Log.
 The messages are listed with a Source value of SbieDrv.
 To access the log and view messages, use the Event Viewer tool:

 Windows Start Menu > Control Panel > Administrative Tools > Event Viewer